 And that's not a failure.
 That's the plan.

 I've watched companies buy software for decades.
 ERP systems that cost more than the buildings they were installed in.
 SaaS platforms that promised to change everything, and mostly changed the invoice.
 Each one was a genuine solution to a genuine problem at a genuine moment in time.
 Stage one did its job.
-Nobody should be embarrassed about that.

 But here's the thing about stage one rockets: you cannot ride them to the moon.
 At some point, you have to let them fall.

 The reason so many companies haven't let go isn't technical.
 It's psychological.
 For years, "custom software" was a curse word in corporate circles, and not without reason.
 Custom meant expensive.
 Custom meant risky.
-Custom meant a two-year engagement with a consulting firm that billed by the hour and delivered something held together with hope and duct tape.

 That world is gone.
 And many executives haven't noticed yet.

 The tools available today — AI-assisted coding, elegant lightweight frameworks, code assistants that work with you the way a genuinely talented colleague would — have made custom development something close to unrecognizable compared to what it used to be.
-What once required a team of ten and a budget with too many zeros can now be built by a small, focused group moving fast.
-Sometimes by one person moving very fast.

 This isn't about replacing your IT department.
 It's about finally being able to build the thing you actually need, instead of bending your operations to fit the thing someone else built for a theoretically average company that looks nothing like yours.